We use affiliate links and may receive a small commission on purchases. Read more about us.

-Genetics and age also play a big part in their hair structure, meaning no two Shih Tzu's are the same.
-However, when one comes into my grooming shop I typically approach my "clipping" technique the same way.
+Genetics and age also play a big part in their hair structure, meaning no two Shih Tzus are the same.
+Not to mention matting and dry-ends can present a difficult challenge.

 Shih Tzu Grooming

-While not as bad as their Maltese or Poodle cousins, Shih Tzu hair is still prone to matting, and are most likely to develop within friction areas.
+While not as bad as their Maltese or Poodle cousins, Shih Tzu hair is still prone to matting.
+Tangles are most likely to develop within friction areas.

 What are friction areas?